spsandwichman/anvil/README.md

 Anvil searches all the folders in `source_dirs` for `.c` files, compiles them to `build_dir`, links them all, and creates an executable in `output_dir`.

+# What's the catch?
+As of right now, Anvil is still in its pretty early stages.
+For projects with more complex build steps or other languages, I'd recommend using more flexible build tools.

+If you have ideas for improving Anvil, pull requests are welcome!